Why I May Quit Blogging in 2018

 I'm not running these sites to make a profit, in fact since I registered my first domain name I've been making a loss, and all my articles and tutorials are provided free of charge.
 Annual hosting costs and domain name fees alone cost more than I spend on annual car insurance and vehicle tax combined.

-So now I have a choice, either spend a load of money getting an expert in to help drive quality traffic and hope I can increase revenues enough to cover the time and effort I put into my sites, or close them forever and sell off the domain names.
+So now I have a choice, either spend a load of money getting an expert in to help drive quality traffic and hope I can increase revenues enough to cover the time and effort I put into my sites, or quit blogging, close my sites forever and sell off the domain names.
 It'll be a tough choice, but I can't continue putting so much time and effort into them and not get anything back.

 Have you been through this dilemma?
 What would you do in this situation?
 Have you any suggestions how to improve my sites?
 Please let me know in the comments below.